AstatineAi/MLLearning/README.md

 Just an amateur learning ML.

-Hand written numbers identifing with MLP model trained on MNIST.
+Hand written digits recoginzing with MLP model trained on MNIST.